Table of Contents

 Now, let us look at each principle, one at a time.

-This is a common mistake that many new warriors make: they assume that what they see, hear, and feel in the course of defending the faith is purely physical.
+This is a common mistake that many new warriors make: they assume what they see, hear, and feel in the course of defending the faith is purely physical.

 That’s so wrong.

 You’re not just talking to a Republican or Democrat.
 This is not simply a “civil debate” between a pro-lifer and a pro-abortion person.
-What is really happening is that you’re making a move against the Kingdom of Darkness.
+What is actually happening is that you’re making a move against the Kingdom of Darkness.

 The reason is that if you do eventually get the other person to the point where they’re willing to convert, that’s a loss for the devil and a win for God.
 So, even if demons cannot control a person’s God-given free will, they can influence their thoughts, emotions, and even the physical environment to make it more difficult for you to be successful.